The Best Online RN-to-MSN Programs in 2025

 Applying to an Online RN-to-MSN Program

-Before applying to an online RN-to-MSN program, your first step is to make sure you meet application requirements.
-While specific prerequisites may vary, many programs accept applicants who meet the following general requirements:
+Before applying to an online RN-to-MSN program, your first step is to make sure you meet the application requirements.
+While the process and requirements vary by program, you’ll likely need the following:

-Applicants must hold an unrestricted and unencumbered RN license and have an ADN from an accredited hospital-based program.
-Some also require previously completed coursework in microbiology, anatomy, chemistry, and statistics, among others.
+• Admission Requirements: Applicants must hold an unrestricted and unencumbered RN license and have an ADN from an accredited hospital-based program.
+Some also require prerequisite coursework in microbiology, anatomy, chemistry, and statistics.

 Paying for Online RN-to-MSN Programs